Beach Volleyball Rules

-- Blocks do not count as a hit (except for 2-on-2 format) and serves are not considered hard-driven so “beach digs” do not apply, which means there can not be a double contact nor can the ball be momentarily held on a serve.
+- Blocks do not count as a hit (except for 2-on-2 format) and serves are not considered hard-driven so “beach digs” do not apply, which means the ball can not be momentarily held on a serve.
 Players are allowed to use fingertips on the serve and non-hard driven serve or attack as long as they do not make double contact nor momentarily hold the ball.
-Players are not allowed to make any action to direct the ball towards the opponent when the ball is entirely above the top of the net immediately following the serve.
+Players are not allowed to attack the serve above the top of the net immediately following the serve.

 - Captains are expected to call their own team’s faults (lifts, carries, throws,etc.).
 How “tight” captains will call hand-setting or over head passes should be determined before the match begins and at least one replay to establish the standard if there is a dispute.

 - Captains record scores & may communicate any concerns or comments to 480-560-5090 or email@example.com.